EMS

 EMS Quality Improvement Program

-The EMS Division submitted the Quality Improvement Plan Annual Report to Sacramento County EMS on March 29, 2022.
+The EMS Division submits an annual Quality Improvement Plan report to Sacramento County EMS.
 The primary purpose of any quality improvement program is to ensure every patient received the best medical care possible.
 Each new protocol, technique or technological advancement presents Metro Fire’s EMS system with an opportunity to assess our best practices and measure performance.
 No single agency can evaluate the complete patient journey from illness or injury to recovery.
 Therefore, all EMS providers, local EMS agencies, and the California EMS Authority must work together to develop objective processes for measuring and improving patient outcomes.

 The California EMS Authority convened the Paramedic Task Force to develop regulatory language in order to establish a state-level Quality Improvement Program.
 The program model has evolved over time and includes local quality improvement plans by each local EMS agency.
 Local QI plans include QI plan updates from all EMS provider agencies, and local plans are submitted to EMSA for approval and must describe each of the following: